Last updated on 10th November, 2023 at 04:30 pm

 I’ve made too many mistakes and to be honest with you, I still make mistakes.
 We all do but it’s all part of the learning process.

 One of the biggest mistakes I made early on was trying to do too much at once.
 I was so eager to grow my blog and Pinterest following that I was constantly chasing after new strategies and tactics without fully implementing the ones that were already working.

 This resulted in a scattered approach that wasn’t very effective.
-For example, I probably shouldn’t have started a second blog (though it’s still making money with Mediavine) but now in my 5th year of blogging, as I write this, I realized there’s much higher ROI when you really focus on ONE blog!
+For example, I probably shouldn’t have started a second blog (though it’s still making money with Mediavine) but now in my 5th year of blogging, as I write this, I realize there’s much higher ROI when you really focus on ONE blog!